Archie Pate

-Archie Pate (July 15, 1886 - April 16, 1936) was an American baseball outfielder and pitcher in the Negro leagues.
+Archie Pate (July 15, 1886 - April 16, 1936) was an American professional baseball outfielder and pitcher in the Negro leagues.

 In 1909, at the age of 22, he was pitching for the St. Paul Colored Gophers.
 He was playing with many notable players, including Dick Wallace, Chappie Johnson, Will McMurray, William Binga, and Bobby Marshall.

 He would move across town in 1910 to play two seasons for the Minneapolis Keystones where he would also play with future Kansas City Monarchs pitcher Hurley McNair.

 He moved on to play in Chicago for the Leland Giants and Chicago Giants.